O2 sustainability roundtable: Building sustainable growth in your business

 - Performer – Some of your products and services are sustainably sourced to help customers with environmentally friendly choices.

-- Leader – You have executive engagement and sustainability is an agenda embedded within your organisation’s culture.
+- Leader – You have executive engagement and sustainability values are an agenda embedded within your organisation’s culture.

 - Pioneer – Sustainability is embedded within your purpose, values and brand.
 Your actions and results go beyond your sector.

 Are you just doing the basics, delivering only what is required as a legal minimum?
 Or perhaps you’re integrating sustainability into products and services, or even looking to stand out with marketing campaigns focused on sustainability?
-You might even have made sustainability your purpose or principal business model?
+You might even have made sustainable business your purpose or principal business model?

-The roundtable discussion acknowledged how difficult it can be to know where to start when trying to become more sustainable.
+The roundtable discussion acknowledged how difficult it can be to know where to start when trying to become more sustainable and reduce carbon emissions.

 To identify the areas you should focus on, it might be time to reassess and understand your consumer and product journeys, as well as the lifecycle of your products.
-For example, showing customers how your products are produced can help them understand how you’re being more sustainable.
+For example, showing customers how your products are produced can help them understand how you’re going to build sustainable growth in business.

 This learning exercise requires data and it’s important to have the right tools to be able to collect and interpret it.
-Our Green Savings Calculator is one such tool that helps to identify where greener savings can be made, with reductions in carbon emissions, costs, and time.
+Our Green Savings Calculator is one such tool that helps to identify where greener savings can be made, and reduce carbon emissions, costs, and time.

 See for yourself how your business could go greener with O2’s Green Savings Calculator.

-How can businesses push for more sustainability while simultaneously supporting recovery?
+How can a business be sustainable while simultaneously supporting recovery?
 It was encouraging to see a lot of commitment from everyone attending the roundtable to continue investing in local communities and employees as part of their sustainability agendas.

 There are some difficult challenges to address, however, concerning the impact that COVID-19 has had.
 For example, if your people feel safer travelling in their own cars, what do you need to do to encourage greener travel instead?

-Open discussions, like O2’s first online sustainability roundtable, are vital to share knowledge and learnings, and will be crucial to building a better, greener world together.
+Open discussions, like our first online O2 sustainability roundtable, are vital to share knowledge and learnings, and will be crucial to building a better, greener world together.
 If you missed it, you can watch our intro video from the roundtable here.

 - We want to carry on these important conversations, so if you’d like to come along to our next roundtable, get in touch.

-- Want to find out more about O2’s journey to net-zero?
+- Want to find out more about O2’s journey to being a net-zero business?
 Listen to the latest episode of the Blue Door Podcast with O2’s Head of Corporate Responsibility and Sustainability, Tracey Herald.